Helium: Extraction and use

 The government of the United States set up the National Helium Reserve in 1925 at Amarillo, Texas, with the goal of supplying military airships in time of war and commercial airships in peacetime.
-Because of the Helium Act of 1925, which banned the export of scarce helium on which the US then had a production monopoly, together with the prohibitive cost of the gas, German Zeppelins was forced to use hydrogen a lifting gas, which would gain infamy in the Hindenburg disaster.
+Because of the Helium Act of 1925, which banned the export of scarce helium on which the US then had a production monopoly, together with the prohibitive cost of the gas, German Zeppelins were forced to use hydrogen as lifting gas, which would gain infamy in the Hindenburg disaster.
 The helium market after World War II was depressed but the reserve was expanded in the 1950s to ensure a supply of liquid helium as a coolant to create oxygen/hydrogen rocket fuel (among other uses) during the Space Race and Cold War.
 Helium use in the United States in 1965 was more than eight times the peak wartime consumption.

-After the "Helium Acts Amendments of 1960" (Public Law 86–777), the U.S. Bureau of Mines arranged for five private plants to recover helium from natural gas.
+After the Helium Acts Amendments of 1960 (Public Law 86–777), the U.S. Bureau of Mines arranged for five private plants to recover helium from natural gas.
 For this helium conservation program, the Bureau built a 425 mi pipeline from Bushton, Kansas, to connect those plants with the government's partially depleted Cliffside gas field near Amarillo, Texas.
 This helium-nitrogen mixture was injected and stored in the Cliffside gas field until needed, at which time it was further purified.

 By 1995, a billion cubic meters of the gas had been collected and the reserve was US$1.4 billion in debt, prompting the Congress of the United States in 1996 to discontinue the reserve.
 The resulting Helium Privatization Act of 1996 (Public Law 104–273) directed the United States Department of the Interior to empty the reserve, with sales starting by 2005.

 Helium produced between 1930 and 1945 was about 98.3% pure (2% nitrogen), which was adequate for airships.
 In 1945, a small amount of 99.9% helium was produced for welding use.
 By 1949, commercial quantities of Grade A 99.95% helium were available.